ZhangBanger/zhangbanger.github.io/_posts/2015-11-16-allen-ai-challenge-part-1.md

 \cos(a, b) = \dfrac{q \cdot a_i}{||q||\times||a_i||}
 $$

-Choose the option with the highest similarity $$i = argmax(\cos(q, a_i))$$
+Choose the option with the highest similarity $i = argmax(\cos(q, a_i))$

 **Notes**
-Due to how gensim trains, you choose the $$k$$ parameter up front, as it is incorporated into the training.
-A quasi-online version of SVD is performed, incrementally building $$U\Sigma V$$ by adding small sets of documents and applying a few power iterations.
-Only a rank $$k$$ approximation is retained at every run.
+Due to how gensim trains, you choose the $k$ parameter up front, as it is incorporated into the training.
+A quasi-online version of SVD is performed, incrementally building $U\Sigma V$ by adding small sets of documents and applying a few power iterations.
+Only a rank $k$ approximation is retained at every run.
 This technique allows it to avoid holding too much in memory at once, but it is painfully slow (6+ hours and counting on the entry-level 2015 MacBook Pro).
 There is some literate showing that only maintaining the low rank approximation is sufficient for this approach.

 Here's a snippet of logs: